-Practical synthesis and chemical considerations should thus be taken into account when slicing the molecules to ensure that the reverse process (forward synthesis) is synthetically valid.
-In their recent paper, Horwood and Noutahi propose incorporating chemical synthesis routes directly into the model by designing a de novo generator based on chemical reactions.
+Practical synthesis and chemical considerations should thus be taken into account when slicing the molecules to ensure that the reverse process (forward synthesis) is synthetically valid23.
+In their recent paper, Horwood and Noutahi24 propose incorporating chemical synthesis routes directly into the model by designing a de novo generator based on chemical reactions.
 Given starting reactants, their model proposes drug-like molecules by selecting other appropriate reactants as well as specific reactions used to transform and connect the molecules into a resulting compound.
-This novel approach significantly improves the synthesisability of the proposed molecules; it however still lacks the ability to design libraries as well as the degree of flexibility and generality desirable in de novo generators.
+This novel approach significantly improves the synthesizability of the proposed molecules; it however still lacks the ability to design libraries as well as the degree of flexibility and generality desirable in de novo generators.
 Specifically, training has to occur on a dataset relevant to the final task at hand and there is limited capacity for knowledge transfer and extension to more specific tasks without retraining.

-In this work, a novel data pre-processing approach is proposed to build a knowledge of chemical reactions directly on the training dataset comprised of the filtered ChEMBL database.
-Reaction based rules are used to slice the training compounds into scaffolds and decorations so that each split is a result of a known, easily implementable chemical reaction.
-We demonstrate that this method enables the generative model to propose decorations according to the chemical reactions used in training.
+In this work, an alternative data pre-processing approach, to the one used by Arus-Pous et. al.25, is proposed to build a knowledge of chemical reactions directly on the training dataset comprised of the filtered ChEMBL database.
+37 hand crafted reaction based rules are used to slice the training compounds into scaffolds and decorations so that each split is a result of a known, easily implementable chemical reaction.
+A complete list of the reaction SMIRKS can be found in the tutorial section of our LibINVENT Dataset public repository; the Supporting Information moreover provides details on the exact steps taken and the numbers of compounds, scaffolds and decorations used at each step.
+We demonstrate that the reaction based slicing method enables the generative model to propose decorations according to the chemical reactions used in training.
 The output therefore benefits from high validity and better likelihood of being synthetically feasible.
 An illustration of the process is provided in Figure 2.